 One interpretation of this data is that, despite funding constraints which have led to a fall in the volume of care provided, the quality of care for those that do receive it has been maintained.

-The GP Patient Survey asks people who have tried to get an NHS dental appointment in the last two years, "Overall, how would you describe your experience of NHS dental services?"
-Between 2012 and 2019, the proportion of patients who had a good overall experience ('very good' or 'fairly good') increased from 83% to 85%.
-In 2012, 7.5% of patients had a poor overall experience (‘very poor’ or ‘fairly poor’) and this decreased slightly to 6.7% in 2019.
+The GP Patient Survey asks people who have tried to get an NHS dental appointment in the last two years, "Overall, how would you describe your experience of NHS dental services?".
+Between 2012 and 2016, the proportion of patients who had a good overall experience (‘very good’ or ‘fairly good’) increased from 83% to 85%, then remained constant until 2020 when it fell slightly to 84%.
+In 2012, 7.5% of patients had a poor overall experience (‘very poor’ or ‘fairly poor’) and this decreased slightly to 7% in 2020.

 About this data